rebelsky/sams-assorted-musings-reflections/summer-suggestions-2020-05-12.md

 lines on your résumé; they won't provide immediate benefits beyond the joy of learning or, in some cases, of helping others.

-* You might *develop a personal project*.
-That is, identify a piece of software that you would use and that is not available (or not affordable or open source).
+* You might *develop a [personal project](personal-projects-2020-06-03)*.
+  That is, identify a piece of software that you would use and that is not available (or not affordable or open source) and then build it.

 * You might *contribute to an open-source project*.
 Find something meaningful to you and start to dig in.
 Read the source code.
 Join